MRCIEU/PHESANT/README.md

-userId                  | User id column as in the traitofinterestfile and the outcomefile (default: userId). partIdx			| Subset of phenotypes you want to run (for parallelising). partNum			| Number of subsets you are using (for parallelising). sensitivity		| By default analyses are adjusted for age (field [21022](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=21022)), sex (field [31](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=31)) and, if the genetic arg is set to TRUE, genotype chip (a binary variable derived from field [22000](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=22000)).
-If sensitivity argument is set to TRUE then analyses additionally adjust for the assessment centre (field [54](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=54)), and if the genetic arg is set to true, the first 10 genetic principal components (fields [22009_0_1](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=22009) to [22009_0_10](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=22009)). genetic			| By default we assume the trait of interest is a genetic variable (e.g. a SNP or genetic risk score).
+userId                  | User id column as in the traitofinterestfile and the outcomefile (default: userId). partIdx			| Subset of phenotypes you want to run (for parallelising). partNum			| Number of subsets you are using (for parallelising). sensitivity		| By default `sensitivity=FALSE`, and analyses are adjusted for age (field [21022](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=21022)), sex (field [31](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=31)) and, if the genetic arg is set to TRUE, genotype chip (a binary variable derived from field [22000](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=22000)).
+If sensitivity argument is set to TRUE then analyses additionally adjust for the assessment centre (field [54](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=54)), and if the genetic arg is set to true, the first 10 genetic principal components (fields [22009_0_1](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=22009) to [22009_0_10](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=22009)). genetic			| By default `genetic=TRUE`, and we assume the trait of interest is a genetic variable (e.g. a SNP or genetic risk score).
 If this is not the case (e.g you are running an environment-wide association study) then set this flag to FALSE.
 This option determines which variables are controlled for in analyses, see sensitivity arg above.

 The partNum and partIdx arguments are both used to parallelise the phenome scan.
 E.g. setting partNum to 5 will divide the set of phenotypes into 5 (rough) parts and then partIdx can be used to call the phenome scan on a specific part (1-5).